 Nope!
 The key is how much your medical condition impacts your life expectancy!

 Did you know?
-According to industry statistics, roughly 80% of life insurance applications are approved at standard or preferred rates.
-Less than 5% end up as declined!
+According to industry statistics, roughly 80% of life insurance applications are approved at standard rates or better…

 Yes, siree!
 This is a little detail most of you searching for “high risk life insurance policies” don’t know.
 It’s very likely that you’re healthier than you think.

 For example, we’ve all wondered “am I overweight?”.
 Well, life insurance companies maintain height-weight charts that determine your rates.

 This means carrying around a few extra pounds may not have as much an impact on your premiums as you think.
 The real kicker?
 Being overweight can put you at risk for any number of other health ailments that WILL cause an issue for you.